foreverphoenix/the-phoenix-flavour/content/wtp/changelog/_index.md

 With this update, I gave the website a much-needed once over.
 Most improvements are relatively minor and were not documented.

+- **Introduction:** Slightly restructured the page and updated the feature list.
 - **Installation:** Consolidated all sub-pages to a single long one.
 Attempted to shorten it a little and fixed a few broken links.
 - **Installation:** Added instructions on how to enable Easy Lockpicking and Hacking.
 - Updated the WTP Visuals and WTP Gameplay documentations slightly.
+- **Mod Config:** Removed step about applying FallUI HUD preset.
+Turns out the MCM preset already does it!
+- **WTP Visuals:** Slightly updated the documentation.
+The screenshots are a tad outdated and will be replaced asap.
+- **WTP Gameplay:** Slightly updated the documentation.

 ## Release 2.2